 The AGU College of Fellows has developed a Distinguished Lecture Series program to connect AGU Fellows with students and scholars from across the globe.
-This program provides audiences with an opportunity to be inspired by and learn from AGU Fellows.
-The lectures provide a high-level synthesis of specific fields for general science audience and will focus on grand challenges and societal impacts.
-Speakers are available to present at interested institutions at no charge.
+The lectures provide a high-level synthesis of specific fields for general science audience and focus on grand challenges and societal impacts.
 Participating AGU Fellows deliver a live, virtual lecture (~45 minutes).
-The lectures provide a high-level synthesis of specific fields and focus on grand challenges and societal impacts.
 Each lecture ends with a broad-based question-and-answer session on the excitement and gratification of doing research in geophysical science.
 There will also be opportunities for speakers to host meet and greet sessions either before or after the event to allow more time to connect with students.
+Speakers are available to present at interested institutions at no charge.

 The current speakers (listed below, by scientific neighborhood) are available for the 2023/2024 academic year, starting in August of 2023.
 A new slate of speakers will be available for the 2024/2025 academic year.